arclab-hku/Event_based_VO-VIO-SLAM/Results.md

 Tips: We recommend this [Python package for the evaluation of odometry and SLAM](https://github.com/MichaelGrupp/evo).

 # Our own dataset
-Evaluation Results in the [data sequences](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM#Data-sequence-for-event-based-stereo-visual-inertial-odometry):
+Evaluation results in the [data sequences](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM#Data-sequence-for-event-based-stereo-visual-inertial-odometry):
 <div align="center"> which are designed for stereo event-based VIO.

 Sequence Name|PL-EVIO|ESIO|ESVIO|